On normal subgroups of the braided Thompson groups: The braided Thompson groups

 The first observation of this subsection is about $\Vbr$, and ensures that any future discussion about abelian quotients and characters will be uninteresting for $\Vbr$.

 \begin{observation} The group $\Vbr$ is perfect. \end{observation}

 This is an easy exercise in abelianizing the presentation for $\Vbr$ from the previous subsection and checking that every generator becomes trivial.
-For instance, combining (d2) and (d3) we see that every $x_i$ becomes trivial in the abelianization; the other generators are not any harder.

 One can also abelianize the presentation for $\Fbr$ without too much difficulty.
-For reference we will describe the steps in the following lemma and proposition.
+For reference we will describe the steps in the following lemma.
 Here, bars indicate the images of elements in the abelianization.

 \begin{lemma} The abelianization of $\Fbr$ is generated by $\overline{x}_0$, $\overline{x}_1$, $\overline{\beta}_{1,3}$ and $\overline{\alpha}_{1,2}$. \end{lemma}